 Salesforce acquired Cimulate, and most coverage treated it as a Commerce Cloud feature announcement.
 That framing misses the architectural significance.
 The agentforce commerce conversational AI direction this signals is a fundamental shift in how discovery, intent, and transaction get wired together across the Salesforce platform.

 The keyword search model has been the default for 25 years.
-Cimulate’s acquisition is a direct bet that it won’t be the default for the next five.
+Cimulate’s acquisition was a direct bet that it won’t be the default for the next five.
+That bet is now paying out in shipping product.

 Why Keyword Search Breaks at Enterprise Scale